AshiqKiron/Portfolioo/README.md

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)

+*Portfolioo WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.*
-*Portfolioo WordPress Theme, Copyright 2017 Asphalt Themes* *Portfolioo is distributed under the terms of the GNU GPL*
+*Underscores WordPress Theme is distributed under the terms of the GNU GPL* This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/

+* Changelog *

+#### 0.0.1
+- Initial release

+#### 0.0.2
+- TRT revise submission

-Images are from pixabay.com and WordPress dummy contents released under GPL v2 Tested up to: 4.8.2
+Images are from pixabay.com and WordPress dummy contents released under GPL v2 Tested up to: 4.9
 Requires    : 4.5

 1. Intro Widget Image - https://www.pexels.com/photo/apple-computer-desk-laptop-209151/
 2. Face - https://pixabay.com/en/young-man-portrait-beard-young-man-1281282/

+Portfolioo WordPress Theme bundles the following third-party resources:
 -------------------------------------------------------
 Credits:
 -------------------------------------------------------